 Remote work increases the attack surface: When employees are working remotely, they may be using personal devices and unsecured networks, which can make it easier for cybercriminals to gain access to a company’s data.

 Remote workers may not have the same level of cybersecurity training: Many companies have not had the time to provide adequate cybersecurity training to their remote workers.
-As a result, these employees may not be aware of the risks or how to protect themselves and the company’s data.
+As a result, these employees may not be aware of the risks or how to protect themselves a.

 Remote work makes it harder to detect and respond to cyber attacks: With employees working in different locations, it can be more challenging to detect and respond to cyber-attacks in a timely manner.